-The College also has designated other officials to serve as campus security authorities.
+The College has designated certain officials to serve as campus security authorities.
 Reports of criminal activity can be made to these officials.
-They in turn will ensure that the crimes are reported to the Department of Safety and Security for collection as part of the College's annual report of crime statistics.

-The additional campus security authorities to whom the College would prefer that crimes be reported are as follows:
+They in turn will ensure that the crimes are reported for collection as part of the College's annual report of crime statistics.
+The campus security authorities to whom the College would prefer that crimes be reported are listed below.

-- Mr. Matthew Fassero, Director of Operations at 913-360-7421; mfassero@benedictine.edu - Mr. Sean Mulcahy, Associate Dean of Students/Title IX Deputy Coordinator at 913-360-7507; smulcahy@benedictine.edu - Mr. Michael Rolling, Director of Student Conduct at 913-360-7500; mrolling@benedictine.edu. - Ms. Charo Kelley, Director of Human Resources, at 913-360-7326; ckelley@benedictine.edu - Dr. Kimberly Shankman, Dean of the College/Title IX Coordinator at 913-360-7413; kshankman@benedictine.edu even when the victim of a crime elects not to make a report or is unable to do so.
-Such reports should be made as follows:
+- Mr. Matthew Fassero, Director of Operations at 913-360-7421; mfassero@benedictine.edu - Mr. Patrick VanKirk, Director of Human Resources at 913-360-7326; pvankirk@benedictine.edu - Dr. Sean Mulcahy, Vice Provost/Title IX Coordinator 913-360-7965; smulcahy@benedictine.edu - Mr. Eric Burghart, Director of Student Conduct/ Title IX Deputy Coordinator 913-360-7500; eburghart@benedictine.edu

-Policies on Reporting a Crime or Emergency
+Reporting a Crime or Emergency

-The College encourages accurate and prompt reporting of all criminal actions, accidents, injuries, or other emergencies occurring on campus, on other property owned by the College, or on nearby public property to the appropriate administrator and appropriate police agencies.
-Such a report is encouraged
+The College encourages accurate and prompt reporting of all criminal actions, emergencies, or other incidents occurring on campus, on other property owned by the College, or on nearby public property to the appropriate administrator and appropriate police agencies.
+Such a report is encouraged when the victim of a crime elects to, or is unable to, make such a report.